jvilk/BrowserFS/README.md

 BrowserFS is an in-browser file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html) and supports storing and retrieving files from various backends.

-For more information, see the [wiki](https://github.com/jvilk/BrowserFS/wiki) and [API documentation](http://jvilk.github.io/BrowserFS/).
+For more information, see the [wiki](https://github.com/jvilk/BrowserFS/wiki).

 ### Building